What Are The Forex Trading Hours For Australian Currency Traders?

 Forex Trading Hours In AEST

-Based on AEST, forex trading hours are Sydney, 7:00am – 4:00pm AEST; at 9:00am the Tokyo market comes online and before it closes, the London market comes online at 5:00pm; New York opens at 10:00pm and closes at 7:00am when Sydney opens again.
+Based on AEST, forex market hours are Sydney, 7:00am – 4:00pm AEST; at 9:00am the Tokyo market comes online and before it closes, the London market comes online at 5:00pm; New York opens at 10:00pm and closes at 7:00am when the Sydney Forex market opens again.

-Most trading occurs when both the USA and UK markets are open from 10:00pm to 2:00am AEST during winter.
+Most trading occurs when both the USA & UK Forex market hours are open from 10:00pm to 2:00am AEST during winter.
 In summer these hours shift to 12:00am to 4:00am due to daylight saving.

 Generally, the opening of a market is the most important period as it often sets the tone for the session and can have very high liquidity (especially in the first few minutes).